hkatic/clock/readme.md

 	*	The Combo Box control labeled "Time announcement" lets you configure how the automatic time announcement should be reported (Speech and sound, Speech only, or Sound only) when automatic time announcement is working.
 	*	The Combo box control labeled "Clock chime sound" lets you choose between various clock sounds that will be played when automatic time announcement is working and reported with sound.
 	*	The Checkbox control labeled "Quiet hours" lets you configure time range when automatic time announcement shouldn't occure, no matter if automatic time announcement is enabled or not.
 	*	The Edit box controls for start and end time (only visible if quiet hours are enabled) let you configure time range for quiet hours.
+The time should be entered in HH:MM format.
 	*	When done, tab to the OK button and activate it to save your settings.
 *	Press NVDA+F12 once to get current time, twice to get current date, or thrice to get the current day and week number of the current year.